syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ![Alt text](images/yearMode.png)

-### Day timeline mode
+### Day Timeline Mode

-In the `Day` timeline mode, the upper part of the header displays the days whereas, the bottom schedule header displays its corresponding hours.
-Refer to the following code example.
+In the `Day` timeline mode, top tier of the schedule header displays the days, where as the bottom tier of the schedule header displays its corresponding hours.
+Refer the following code example.

 ```csharp
 @using Syncfusion.Blazor.Gantt